cbennedbaek/cbennedbaek/README.md

-# Hi there, I'm [Christian](https://www.linkedin.com/in/bennedbaek), an experienced Full-Stack Stoftware Engineer.👋
+# Hi there, I'm [Christian](https://www.linkedin.com/in/bennedbaek), an experienced Full-Stack Engineer.👋